Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

   ![Amazon connection](../../Assets/Screenshots/Channels/Settings/Connections/Amazon/Connection.png "[Amazon connection]")

-13. If necessary, continue to [Configure the Amazon connection](#configure-the-amazon-connection).
+13. If necessary, continue to configure the Amazon connection, see [Configure the Amazon connection](#configure-the-amazon-connection).

 ## Configure the Amazon connection